mannodermaus/RxBonjour/README.md

 For the RxJava 2 version, have a look at the [2.x][twox] branch.

+## ProGuard

+RxBonjour doesn't require any ProGuard rules directly for its exposed APIs.
+However, it depends on RxJava 1, which does have some requirements if you're obfuscating  your code.
+You can [include a dedicated dependency for its rules][proguardrules] in that case.

 ## Discovery

 Create a network service discovery request using `RxBonjour.newDiscovery(Context, String)` and subscribe to the returned `Observable`: